Evans dB One Low Volume Cymbals

 Cons

-• No splash or china is available
+• Not much cymbal variation available in the lineup, no splash or china is available

 The Verdict

-The Evans dB One low volume cymbals are probably one of the better options available for the price.
-You can get a set of these with a bag for around $300.
 The tone is excellent and pleasing to the ears and they have a great feel during play.
 The steel alloy materials should be durable enough as long as you don’t abuse them too hard.
 The black finish looks very nice and is a little different than the typical cymbal color.

-If you need a full set of low-volume cymbals and can go without a china or splash – we recommend these in a heartbeat.
+If you need a full set of low-volume cymbals and can go without a china or splash, we recommend these in a heartbeat.

 Check Pricing or Buy Now